arnay07/starter-kit-js/docs.md

         * sign in with your github account
         * choose the repository to use
         * add .travis.yml in your root
-    * appveyor is the same as travisci
+    * appveyor is the same as travis-ci
         * we add appveyor.yml in the root

 14. HTTP calls